MichaelStephan/breakingchanges/README.md

 ## Avoiding accential breaking changes
 An accidental change of the existing interface contract is a normal bug and, like other software bugs, can be prevented by thorough testing.

 The applicable test types are:

 * functional unit and acceptance tests: verify if functionality is correct.
 Tests of a former service version can be used against the most recent service version to guarantee that former functional expecations still hold true.
-In case existing need to be modified special care needs to be taken as it may indicate a change in behaviour
+In case existing tests need to be modified special care needs to be taken as it may indicate a change in behaviour

 * [consumer-driven contract tests](http://www.martinfowler.com/articles/consumerDrivenContracts.html): althouh your team provides a service it may rely on some other service.
-In case the dependent service changes its interface or functionality your service may be broken without your team realizing until hit by a bug tickets raised by customers.
+In case the dependent service changes its interface or functionality your service may be broken without your team realizing until hit by bug tickets raised by customers.
 A contract test formalizes an expectation towards a downstream service which can be periodically verified.
 Within the YaaS inner developer circle contract tests can easily be shared and a service provider team can execute its customers' tests during the continuous integration process

 ## Avoiding and dealing with intentional breaking changes